reinvented/levees/README.md

 ### New for 2019
 * Added a column to the SQLite table to record whether levees are "all ages" (accessible to all people) not.
-* Code cleanup to support PHP 7.1
+* Code cleanup to support PHP 7.1.
+* Generate a GeoJSON file for Charlottetown-area levees only, in addition to the one that includes all levees.

 ## License